FurcyPin/spark-frame/README.md

 # v0.4.0

-Fixes and improvements on data_diff
+Improvements:

-- Improvement: When columns are removed or renamed, they are now still displayed in the per-column diff report
+- Data diff: When columns are removed or renamed, they are now still displayed in the per-column diff report

+QA:
+- Spark: Added tests to ensure compatibility with Pyspark versions 3.3, 3.4 and 3.5

 # v0.3.2